 Meaning of Data Mining

+Data mining is the process of discovering meaningful patterns, trends, and insights from large volumes of data to inform decision-making and extract valuable knowledge.
 The activity of analyzing various data from different aspects and presenting it into meaningful information which can be utilized to promote sales and revenues or reduce costs or both is referred to as data mining.
 It is also known as 'knowledge or data discovery'.
 The various analytical tools which are employed for the analysis of data are data mining software.
-A user can analyse the data from various perspectives, group them according to different classifications and identify various existing relationships with the help of these software.
+A user can analyze the data from various perspectives, group them according to different classifications and identify various existing relationships with the help of these software.
 In technical terms, the process of identifying the various trends and correlations among the number of fields in huge relational database is known as data mining.

 According to William J Frawley, Gregory Piatetsky-Shapiro and Christopher J Matheus :